Kornhaas/Brick_Manager/DOCKER_README.md

-# Lego Manager - Docker Deployment Guide
+# Bricks Manager - Docker Deployment Guide

-This guide explains how to deploy the Lego Manager application using Docker and Docker Compose.
+This guide explains how to deploy the Bricks Manager application using Docker and Docker Compose.

 ## 🚀 Quick Start